RFJ’s Model of Therapeutic Intervention

 RFJ provides a range of support which includes the opportunity to engage with a counsellor or therapist, should the need emerge.

 RFJ provides a range of support as the various needs emerge, recognising the uniqueness of each individual.
 In addition, as trauma first isolates and disconnects, RFJ through a programme of activities and events, supports connection with others who have survived similar events and are living with the outworkings of terrible experiences.
-These needs emerge as a result of the complexities experienced by individuals, their families and communities and the connection between all three impacting on various levels of life and relationship ie complex post traumatic stress syndrome.
+These needs emerge as a result of the complexities experienced by individuals, their families and communities and the connection between all three impacting on various levels of life and relationship ie complex post traumatic stress syndrome[4].
+(Judith Lewis Herman)

-For many of our users, understandably, there is a deep distrust of government services.
+For many of our service users, understandably, there is a deep distrust of government services.
 Often individuals will avail of RFJ with respect to legal issues which have arisen as a result of the unfinished business of the conflict.
 People will often seek counselling and therapy as they engage with these legal processes – before, during or after as they manage the experience of working with events which many have occurred many years ago, are ever present during these legal processes.
 Outcomes of these can also leave a person trying to manage very difficult and distressing responses.

-The complexities emerge in relation to the unfolding social and political systems eg: the continued absence of any form of wellbeing with information about events, the piecemeal approach regarding the past, ie, engaging with historic investigations.
+The complexities emerge in relation to the unfolding social and political systems eg: the continued absence of any form of wellbeing with information about events, the piecemeal approach regarding the past, ie, engaging with the HET.
+In addition…as people get older the impacts emerge in different ways both for the person who directly experienced the event many years previously but also for their children and grandchildren and other close family members.

 Generally speaking RFJ’s model of intervention is grounded on the Herman model of trauma recovery encompassing:-